Estuaries, Marshes, Sloughs

 Where the River Meets the Sea

-An estuary is a coastal area where freshwater from rivers and streams mixes with salt water from the ocean.
-This mix, called brackish water, helps to create one of the most diverse and productive ecosystems on the planet.
+Estuaries create one of the most diverse and productive ecosystems on the planet.
 Estuaries are tidally-influenced, providing ideal conditions for young aquatic species before they head out toward the open ocean.
 Many seabirds nest and hunt along estuaries.
 Along with providing a thriving habitat for wildlife, estuaries also offer protection from large storms by creating a natural barrier that absorbs large waves and prevents them from causing dangerous flooding.

-Yakona Nature Preserve & Learning Center comprises a portion of the Yaquina estuary, providing a safe haven for raptors and seabirds within its wetland areas.
+Yakona Nature Preserve & Learning Center comprises a portion of the Yaquina River estuary, providing a safe haven for raptors and seabirds within its wetland areas.

 Previous